Little confused? We understand.

 Furthermore, our vehicles are all non-smoking in keeping with Costa Rican law, so do light up outside the vehicle — the dashboard ashtrays are purely decorative.
 Charges will be incurred if a vehicle’s interior smells of smoke on return.

-You don’t want to pay it and we don’t want to clean it up, so treat our cars with a little love — and shake out those beach towels pretty please.
-Return To Contents
+You don’t want to pay for it and we don’t want to clean it up, so treat our cars with a little love — and shake out those beach towels pretty please.

 Pick up arrangements may be made for either the San Jose (SJO) or Liberia (LIR) airports.
 We offer this service free of charge.
-One of our representatives, holding a sign displaying your name, will “Meet and Greet” you outside the Arrival terminal.
+One of our representatives, holding a sign saying VAMOS, will "Meet and Greet" you outside the Arrival terminal.
 Please inform us of your flight information during the reservation process.
 From this info, we’ll monitor the airport schedules for your arrival date.

 In the slight chance that your flight has been diverted to another airport due to volcanic activity, storms, etc., don’t worry, we’ll generally know what’s happening on the ground before you do!